 Images meant to convey meaning should contain an alternative or “alt” text description.
 When a student using a screen reader encounters an image in Word, their screen reader will read the description for them.

 Headings are essential to Word documents because they give your document structure.
-This hierarchical structure allows students to scan your documents, whether visually or via a screen reader, assuming the hierarchy is well-formed.
+This hierarchical structure allows students to scan your documents visually or with a screen reader.
+But scanning only works if the hierarchy is well formed.

 You can create headings by using Word’s built-in styles on the ribbon’s Home tab.